jWebTools: open-source project

 Resource

-The Resource namespace contains procs used in JWTserv and Dynpage.
-Chances are jWebTools users won't have a need to use Resource directly unless modifying the server or using Dynpage (or subclass) in some novel way.
+The Resource class contains methods used in ooWTserv and Dynpage.
+Chances are oowebtools users won't have a need to use Resource directly unless modifying the server or using Dynpage (or subclass) in some novel way.

 -